 Burton W Chace Park

 Another great place to enjoy a peaceful afternoon is Burton W Chace Park.
 With calming water views, the park is not as windy and loud or as salty as the beach.
-There’s a big roofed area with picnic tables and a few BBQ grills around the area.
-All in all a lot of place for little children to run around unhindered.
+There’s a big roofed area with picnic tables and a few BBQ grills around the area—all in all, a lot of places for little children to run around unhindered.
 The view is great, and you can sit for hours watching the boats move in and out of the marina.

 Marina del Rey Visitors Center